zodioo-team/documentation/content/applications/general/email_communication/email_domain.rst

 Use a default email address
 ===========================

-To force the email address from which emails are sent, you need to use a combination of the following keys in the system parameters of the database:
+To force the email address from which emails are sent, a combination of the following keys needs to be set in the system parameters of the database:

 - ``mail.default.from``: accepts the local part or a complete email address as value
 - ``mail.default.from_filter``: accepts a domain name or a full email address as value

 If the email address of the author does not match `mail.default.from_filter`, the email address is replaced by `mail.default.from` (if it contains a full email address) or a combination of `mail.default.from` and `mail.catchall.domain`.

+For example  "Admin" <admin@example.com> => "Admin" <notifications@mycompany.odoo.com>.
+If the `mail.default.from_filter` system parameter is not set then no email will be replaced; should only the domain be listed then all emails with that domain will be preserved; and if a full email address is listed then all emails will be replaced by the given address.

 You access the **System Parameters** in :ref:`developer mode <developer-mode>` in the :menuselection:`Settings --> Technical --> Parameters --> System Parameters` menu.